GameTechDev/SamplerFeedbackStreaming/README.md

 The demo requires at least Windows version 19041 and a GPU with Sampler Feedback Support.

-Intel Iris Xe Graphics, as can be found in Gen11 processors, will run this application as of BETA driver [30.0.100.9667](https://downloadcenter.intel.com/download/30522/Intel-Graphics-BETA-Windows-10-DCH-Drivers)
+Intel Iris Xe Graphics, as can be found in 11th Generation Intel&reg; Core&trade; processors, will run this application as of BETA driver [30.0.100.9667](https://downloadcenter.intel.com/download/30522/Intel-Graphics-BETA-Windows-10-DCH-Drivers)

 Note this repository does not contain the textures shown above, which total over 13GB.
 A link to these textures will hopefully be provided soon.
 Test textures are provided, as is a mechanism to convert BCx format DDS files.